cjgala/starman-cli/charts.md

 ## Basic Structure

-The bare minimum for a chart is a directory in the `charts` directory with a `manifest.yaml` file.
-The name of the chart is based on the directory name.
+The bare minimum for a chart is a directory with a `manifest.yaml` file.
 The manifest file should have the following structure:
 ```yaml
 description: "Sample chart using ReqRes API"
 environments: